Slantwise convection and heat transport in icy moon oceans: Introduction

 On planetary scales, the rotation axis is often tilted relative to gravity.
 To capture this, many studies adopt a tilted $f$-plane, where the rotation vector has both vertical and horizontal components \cite{flasar1978turbulent,hathaway1979convective,hathaway1980convective,hathaway1983three,von2015generation,novi2019rapidly,currie2020convection,tro2024parameterized}.
 The horizontal component of the rotation vector breaks horizontal symmetry and stretches convective structures along the rotation axis.
 At high rotation rates and large thermal contrasts, strong zonal flows can emerge, shearing the plumes and causing intermittent convection near the equator \cite{von2015generation}.

-Recent studies have also explored Rayleigh–Bénard convection in spherical shells \cite{christensen2006scaling,gastine2016scaling,soderlund2014ocean,soderlund2019ocean,amit2020cooling,wang_diffusionfree_2021,kvorka2022numerical,bire2022exploring,gastine2023latitudinal,hartmann2024toward}.
-Several of these works have examined whether bottom heat is preferentially transported toward the poles or the equator \cite{soderlund2019ocean,amit2020cooling,kvorka2022numerical,bire2022exploring}.
-The transition between these regimes depends sensitively on boundary conditions and parameters, and the parameters of these simulations remain far from the true icy moon regime, indicating that these results should be interpreted with caution for real icy moon oceans.
-In the low-viscosity limit (small Ekman number, $\mathrm{Ek} = \nu/(\Omega H^2)$, where $\nu$ is the viscosity), which is likely to represent icy moon ocean interiors best, \citeA{bire2022exploring} found persistent enhancement of heat transport towards polar surfaces, which strengthens with increasing rotation rates.
+Recent studies have also explored Rayleigh–Bénard convection in spherical shells \cite{soderlund2014ocean,gastine2016scaling,soderlund2019ocean,amit2020cooling,wang_diffusionfree_2021,kvorka2022numerical,bire2022exploring,lemasquerier2023europa,gastine2023latitudinal,hartmann2024toward,fan2024scaling}.
+Several of these studies have examined whether bottom heat is preferentially transported toward the poles or the equator \cite{soderlund2019ocean,amit2020cooling,kvorka2022numerical,bire2022exploring,lemasquerier2023europa}.
+The parameters of these simulations remain far from those relevant to icy moons, so their results should be interpreted with caution when applied to real ocean conditions.
+For example, if the viscosity ($\nu$) is set too high for numerical stability, leading to a high Ekman number ($\mathrm{Ek} = \nu\Omega^{-1} H^{-2}$), high-latitude convective plumes can be artificially suppressed.
+This suppression may not occur in the low-viscosity (small $\mathrm{Ek}$) regime that likely best represents icy moon ocean interiors.
+In this low-viscosity limit, \citeA{bire2022exploring} found enhancement of vertical heat transport toward the poles under uniform bottom heating.

 Slantwise convection drives heat transport both vertically and meridionally.
 Theoretical studies have shown that, in rapidly rotating regimes, the heat transport associated with the most unstable linear mode is aligned with the rotation axis, implying transport in both directions \cite{flasar1978turbulent,hathaway1979convective}.
 However, most studies of rotating Rayleigh–Bénard convection have focused on vertical transport, with the meridional component less explored.
 In this work, we conduct convection-resolving simulations to study the relationship between buoyancy flux and buoyancy gradient in icy moon oceans, considering heat transport in both directions.
 We target a parameter regime comparable to real planetary conditions on icy moons.
 Section~\ref{sec:numerical-method} describes our numerical method.
 Section~\ref{sec:scaling} presents simulation results and scaling laws.
 Section~\ref{sec:implication} discusses the implications for ocean heat transport and ice shell topography on icy moons.
 Section~\ref{sec:discussion} provides discussion and concluding remarks.